 Note: Make sure to double-check the grid size and the rotation angle, and update these fields in step 4, if you made any changes on the web app.

 The Rhino model must be set to Feet.
 If you have modeled your project in metric, get your model to a stage where it's ready to be exported, and change the Rhino units to Feet as the last step.

-When you reference furniture from the Rhino model, only the bounding boxes representing the furniture will be exported to the web app.
+When furniture is referenced from the Rhino model, only the bounding boxes representing the furniture are exported to the web app.

-If you have changed the orientation of your building on the web app, enter the rotation angle in step 4 in the grasshopper plugin.
+If you have changed the orientation of your building on the web app, enter the rotation angle in step 4 in the grasshopper script.